-The home was last purchased as a private residence in July 2010 and, while the mansion is a popular haunted attraction, its interior is off-limits to the public and paranormal investigators alike.
-You may not be able to explore inside this real haunted house, but you can view the outside of the home from the street at 1140 Royal Street.
+The home was last purchased as a private residence in July 2010 for nearly $3 million.
+Its interior is off-limits to the public and paranormal investigators alike.

 Whether these stories intrigue you enough to want to purchase a haunted house of your own or terrify you enough to take all measures to ensure your next home is spirit-free, here’s how to check for a possible haunting when buying a home:

-· Work with a real estate agent who is a local expert and may know a little more about the history of the area.
-A good agent will prioritize your needs, so make sure to tell them exactly what you want in the home – or want to avoid.
+- Work with a real estate agent who is a local expert and who may know a little more about the history of the area.
+A good agent will prioritize your needs, so make sure to tell them exactly what you want in the home – or what you want to avoid.

-· Ask the seller’s agent if they’re aware of any deaths, criminal activity or paranormal happenings in the home.
-In most states, they’re obligated to disclose any information they know, but only if they’re asked about it.
+- Ask the seller’s agent if they’re aware of any deaths, criminal activity, paranormal happenings or any other troubling events in the history of the In most states, they’re obligated to disclose any information they know, but only if they’re asked about it.